Student Advocacy and Support

-The Student Advocate strives to listen carefully to your concerns, explain relevant policies and procedures, discuss possible courses of action, and provide guidance, while respecting students' rights to privacy within the confines of the law and university policy.
+The Office of Student Advocacy and Support strives to listen carefully to your concerns, explain relevant policies and procedures, discuss possible courses of action, and provide guidance, while respecting students' rights to privacy within the confines of the law and university policy.

 The University strives to uphold privacy and confidentiality as much as possible, and only shares information with those who have a need to know in order to respond.